benlk/srccon-2017-lightning-talk/README.md

 Content CC-BY 4.0 Ben Keith

 This is the slide deck for a lightning talk given at SRCCON 2017.
+See the slides [here](https://benlk.github.io/srccon-2017-lightning-talk/).

 > Lightning talks: I’ve made mistakes, you’ve made mistakes, we’ve all made mistakes.
 And it’s OK
 >